PIT - Putting It Together

 What Do PITers Do?

-PIT participants, or "PITers" as they are referred to, begin by moving into their college house and getting to know their fellow group members and PIT Advisors.
+PIT participants (PITers), begin by moving into their college houses and getting to know their fellow group members and their PIT Peer Advisors (PAs).

 PITers spend the next three days with team members working at various service project sites.
 Evenings are filled with fun team building activities like bowling, the famous PIT Color Wars contest and laser tag.

 PITers will also become more familiar with Lancaster city and will have the opportunity to visit key landmarks of the historic city.

-Upperclassmen PIT Peer Advisors, or PAs as we call them, volunteer to return to campus early just to be involved with the PIT program and for the opportunity to get to know you!
-PA's serve as team leaders for each PIT Group.
+Upperclass students volunteer to return to campus early to serve as PAs.
+Those selected, serve as team leaders for each PIT Group.
 They help you move in, serve as mentors and help you get acquainted with the F&M campus and the Lancaster community.

 PIT Program Information